Arcgel/The_AdaptiFork/README.md

 ## 👨‍💻 Author

-Created for Hackathon - October 2025
+Created for Hackatoberfest - October 2025

 ---

-**Good luck with your hackathon! 🎉**